Meigarom/Bus-Travel-Wise/README.md

 - Send a recommendation message to mobile phone says the best day to buy the tickets

 ## Business Question
+- What is the best time to buy a bus ticket?
+- How close does the the departure time the bus gets full?

 > "To think is to forget differences, generalize, make abstractions." - Borges